axelerant/gc-testimonials-to-testimonials/readme.txt

 == Description ==

-Migrate GC Testimonials entries to Testimonials [by Aihrus](http://aihr.us/about-aihrus/) custom post types for use by the best WordPress testimonials plugin there is, [Testimonials](http://wordpress.org/extend/plugins/testimonials-widget/).
+Migrate GC Testimonials entries to Testimonials [by Aihrus](http://aihr.us/about-aihrus/) custom post types for use by the best WordPress testimonials plugin there is, [Testimonials by Aihrus](http://wordpress.org/extend/plugins/testimonials-widget/).

 = Primary Features =

 * API
 * Ajax based processing screen
-* Migrates GC Testimonial fields, categories, and images to Testimonials format
+* Migrates GC Testimonial fields, categories, and images to Testimonials by Aihrus format
 * Settings export/import
 * Settings screen